mikeizbicki/cmc-csci046/week_12/README.md

     1. Heap property:
         1. Min-heap: The value of any node is smaller than the value of its children
-        1. Max-heap: The value of any node is smaller than the value of its children
+        1. Max-heap: The value of any node is larger than the value of its children

 1. Operations: